#430: Delightful Machine Learning Apps with Gradio Transcript

 12:40 Yeah.

-12:45 I think those are just like the eye-catching quick examples, just because.
+12:45 I think those are just like the eye-catching quick examples just because, like I said, like Gradio is built to get these kind of examples up and running really quickly.

 12:56 Excellent.